12 Best Websites To Sell Beats Online In 2026 (Sell Instrumentals + More)

 Airbit is one of the most popular beat marketplaces in the world.
 With over 800k users, there’s no shortage of competition.
 But if you can cut through the noise, you can tap into the platform’s huge customer base and collect your share of the $45 million that Airbit producers earn every year.

-Over 2 million beats have been sold on Airbit to date, to thousands of artists including some huge names in the music industry like Eminem, Beyonce, Migos, and Wiz Khalifa.
+Over 2 million beats have already been sold on Airbit, including tracks to huge names like Eminem, Beyonce, Migos, and Wiz Khalifa.

 #3 – AudioJungle